Tag Archives: Ix

 The energy of the number 5 represents work, it also represents the sacred fire.
 This is where we speak our words, where we ask for mother Earth to help us and where we show our gratitude.
 This can be an excellent day for making a thanksgiving fire at a natural shrine.
 It is a day to work on our gratitude in order to keep the flow of our sustenance steady.

-With Ix representing the jaguar shaman, this day is also a day to work on your “magic.”
+With Ix representing the jaguar shaman, this is a day to work on your “magic.”
 We all have the ability to engage with this energy, but, like any discipline, work is required to reap the benefits.
 This can be seen as a day to engage with that training, to practice your abilities and to strengthen the magic you carry.

 Jaguar Shaman